 To enter input in a language that is not supported, on the Oracle Solaris 11.4 system, install language engines from third party sources.

-Because IP Filter is not available in Oracle Solaris 11.4 (see “IP Filter” in End of Features (EOF) for the Oracle Solaris 11.4 Release), IP Filter also is not supported in Oracle Solaris 10 zones running on Oracle Solaris 11.4 systems.
+Because IP Filter is not available in Oracle Solaris 11.4 (see “IP Filter” in End of Feature Notices for Oracle Solaris 11), IP Filter also is not supported in Oracle Solaris 10 zones running on Oracle Solaris 11.4 systems.